configwise/configwise-sdk-ios/README.md

     }

-To inject this initialization, in to SwiftUI life cycle, add `lazy var appEnvironment = AppEnvironment()` as a property of `SceneDelegate.swift`.
+To inject this initialization (in to SwiftUI life cycle), add `lazy var appEnvironment = AppEnvironment()` as a property of `SceneDelegate.swift`.
 Then register `appEnvironment` as `environmentObject`:

     class SceneDelegate: UIResponder, UIWindowSceneDelegate {